vuejs/docs/src/guide/a11y-semantics.md

 </label>
 ```

-Explicitly setting the labels with an matching id is better supported by assistive technology.
+Explicitly setting the labels with a matching id is better supported by assistive technology.
 :::

 #### aria-label